disarticulate/build-latest-nginx/README.md

 ### FAQ:
  Q. Why is this?

- A. Main reason: enable/disable modules at compile time and play with the latest version.
+ A. Main reason: enable/disable modules at compile time and try the latest version.